Alfred Kubin: Biography

+Themes

+Kubin’s work is notable for its dark, imaginative vision, populated by motifs of decay, illness, nightmares, and fantastical creatures.
+Deeply influenced by dreams and the emerging study of the unconscious, particularly The Interpretation of Dreams by Sigmund Freud, Kubin produced works exploring psychological states, often working in intense bursts reportedly linked to fevers and hallucinations.

+A prominent theme in his work is the representation of the female body and sexuality.
+Women are frequently depicted as threatening figures, often portrayed as seductive, dominant, or predatory, presenting female sexuality as a danger.

 The Other Side

 Kubin's only novel was The Other Side (Die andere Seite) (1909), a fantastic novel set in an oppressive imaginary land.
-The novel has an atmosphere of claustrophobic absurdity.
+The novel evokes absurdity and claustrophobia.
 The illustrations for the book were originally intended for The Golem by Gustav Meyrink, but as that book was delayed, Kubin instead worked his illustrations into his own novel.

 The Other Side influenced a number of Austrian and German writers, notably Ernst Jünger, Thomas Mann, Franz Kafka, Joseph Roth, Hermann Kasack and Christoph Ransmayr.
 It has achieved cult status, receiving praise from Jeff VanderMeer and other writers.

 Drawings sold under duress

 In 2016, the Städtische Galerie im Lenbachhaus Munich restituted, to the heirs of Max and Hertha Morgenstern, 16 drawings by Kubin which had been sold under duress in Vienna in July 1938 as a result of Nazi persecution of Jews following Austria's Anschluss with Nazi Germany.
 Lenbachhaus had acquired them from Kurt Otte, a Kubin collector in Hamburg in 1971.

 The German Lost Art Foundation lists 24 artworks by Kubin in its database, many of which are from the Found-Object Reports from the Staatliche Kunstsammlungen Dresden Kupferstichkabinett in Dresden which launched Nazi-era provenance research in 2008.